Protesters ‘Trump’ Flag Waving Rally and Speakers

-The sun blazed down on about 40 supporters of President Donald Trump and 150 counter protesters on the Harlow Road overpass May 5.
+The sun blazed down on about 40 supporters of President Donald Trump and 150 counter-protesters on the Harlow Road overpass May 5.

 The two parties squared off — armed with signs, flags and bullhorns.
 One side proselytized Trump and the other told them to go home.